AjRoAs/rad-parse/README.md

-# RAD-Parser
+# rad-parser

-**RAD-Parser** is a lightweight, performant, self-contained DICOM parser implementation with **zero external dependencies**.
-It is designed for safety, efficiency, and reliability in medical imaging applications or cloud-based pipelines where dependency bloat is a liability.
+**rad-parser** is a lightweight, performant, and self-contained DICOM parser for Node.js and browsers, built with TypeScript and with **zero external dependencies**.

+It is designed for safety, efficiency, and reliability in medical imaging applications, command-line utilities, and cloud-based pipelines where dependency bloat and performance are critical concerns.

 [![npm version](https://img.shields.io/npm/v/rad-parser.svg)](https://www.npmjs.com/package/rad-parser)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)